 This methodology has a number of drawbacks; these sites are hard to classify and compare.
 We may have failed to capture important sites in some countries and survey respondents may not always remember smaller sites that they come across in social media.

 Firstly, we compare the United States with the United Kingdom and Germany, both of which have significantly lower levels of usage.
-Breitbart, for example, which operates in all three countries, reaches 7% of the US sample each week, 2% in the UK and just 1% in Germany.
-In all three countries we also see a large gap between awareness of these sites and actual usage.
+Breitbart, for example, reaches 7% of the US sample each week, 2% in the UK and just 1% in Germany where it cancelled plans to operate a local website in 2017.
+14. In all three countries we also see a large gap between awareness of these sites and actual usage.
 This suggests either that their impact has been amplified by mainstream media coverage or that people have used them in the past, but that they are less relevant today.

 Most partisan sites in the United States come from a right-wing perspective and are popular with users who see the mainstream media as overwhelmingly liberal.
 Many are run by talk radio hosts (InfoWars, TheBlaze), or outspoken conservative commentators (Daily Caller).
 Here, one survey respondent offers a clear rationale for using these sites.

 Quite frankly, I get more substantial “real” information from The Blaze and Infowars than I get from today’s fake news media and government pundits.